Switch to Annual Contracts and Add $24K–$48K Without New Clients: Pricing Protocol for $70K–$100K Operators

 Hassan trained his 2 sales reps.
 New customer conversion:

-Higher annual rate than the existing base (78% vs. 69%) because new customers have no monthly default bias
+Annual adoption rate was higher than the existing base (78% vs. 69%) because new customers had no monthly default bias.

 Step 4: Monitor Transition Metrics (Week 4, ongoing)